Exhausted07/Pizza-Party/README.md

 Approach was simple i just started with creating a plain pizza vector then wrote a simple html code to to put that vector and some text and also added the toppings menu thats it time is up
+Changes you need to do -
+just change the image source